sylvadon5/sylvadon5.github.io/README.md

 **Students will be able to:**

                   - Understand what is a deductible insurance plan.
-                  - Use Excel to compute expect values.
+                  - Use MS Excel to compute expect values.
                   - Evaluate and make risk decisions based on expected values.
                   - Understand what is a deductible insurance plan.
                   - Use Excel to compute expect values.